 Sedgwick County has multiple transportation options available to residents, businesses and travelers.
-If traveling by road, Interstate 35, the only Midwest interstate highway to connect Canada, the United States, and Mexico, runs directly through Sedgwick County providing an optimum north/south route for those traveling and for businesses importing/exporting goods in and out of Kansas.
+If traveling by road, Interstate 35, the only Midwest interstate highway to connect Canada, the United States, and Mexico, runs directly through Sedgwick County providing an optimum north/south route for those traveling and for businesses importing/exporting goods out of Kansas.
 For those wishing to travel or ship goods east or west from Sedgwick County, two primary options exist.
 Interstate 70 lies 90 miles north of Wichita, while Interstate 40 lies approximately 150 miles to the south.
 As a result, truck transportation establishments are prevalent in Sedgwick County.

 Air transportation is another viable option.
 Although under the jurisdiction of the City of Wichita, Sedgwick County is home to Wichita Mid-Continent Airport, the only commercial airport in south-central Kansas.
-The facility currently services four major cargo carriers and seven major passenger airlines including Air Tran Airways, Allegiant Air, American Airlines, Continental Express, Delta Airlines, Frontier Airlines, and United Airlines.
-These airlines offer non-stop service to 12 different destinations across the United States, including Las Vegas, Minneapolis, Dallas/Fort Worth, Chicago, Los Angeles, Memphis, Denver, Atlanta, Phoenix, Detroit, Houston and Orlando.
+The facility currently services four major cargo carriers and eight major passenger airlines including Air Tran Airways, Allegiant Air, American Airlines, Continental Express, Delta Airlines, Frontier Airlines, United Airlines, and US Airways.
+These airlines offer non-stop service to 12 different destinations across the United States, including Las Vegas, Minneapolis, Dallas/Fort Worth, Chicago, Los Angeles, Memphis, Denver, Atlanta, Phoenix, Detroit, Houston and St. Louis.

 Due in part to Sedgwick County's comprehensive network of highways and roads in both the rural and urban areas, average daily work commute times are lower than many regional comparison counties.
-Sedgwick County's average daily work commute time is 18 minutes, compared to 20.5 minutes in Oklahoma County, Oklahoma, and 20.4 minutes in Johnson County, Kansas.
-In turn, the Sedgwick County workforce spends less time commuting to work, resulting in less fuel usage and vehicle related expenses.
+Sedgwick County's average daily work commute time is 18 minutes, compared to 20 minutes in Oklahoma County, Oklahoma, 20 minutes in Johnson County, Kansas, and 23 minutes in Jackson County, Missouri.
+In turn, the Sedgwick County workforce spends less time commuting to work, which also results in less fuel usage and other vehicle related expenses.